 Source: Weather Spark

-To make matters worse, the most popular ASIC hardware family today is the Antminer X19, which is extremely sensitive to heat relative to older miners like the S9 and Whatsminer M20S.
-As we’ve described in our research summary, the power consumption of Antminer X19 models can increase by 40%+ with higher temperatures even as frequencies are constant, meaning that the J/TH efficiency of the machines suffers significantly.
+To make matters worse, the most popular ASIC hardware family today is the Antminer S19 models, which is extremely sensitive to heat relative to older miners like the S9 and Whatsminer M20S.
+As we’ve described in our research summary, the power consumption of Antminer S19 model can increase by 40%+ with higher temperatures even as frequencies are constant, meaning that the J/TH efficiency of the machines suffers significantly.

 It’s no surprise then, that public miners such as Riot and Argo are building exclusively immersion cooling infrastructure for their new miners coming online in Texas.
 Immersion cooling alleviates the majority of the temperature impact on mining operations.
 Rather than worrying about your mining fleet’s uptime, power consumption, and lifespan, you can respond to temperature rises by increasing pump speeds and running dry coolers / cooling towers harder, keeping your total hashrate and power consumption much stabler and decreasing operational risks.
 For well-capitalized miners operating in hot climates, it just makes sense.